antoinepryy/TDA602-language-based-security/README.md

 ```

 In our report, we are going to use some concepts such as :
-- process : any program that is executed on a computer
+- process : any program that is executed on a computer.
 - thread : execution unit that is part of a process.
-A process can have multiple threads running at the same time, each one can have its own state (pending, running, ready, ..)
+A process can have multiple threads running at the same time and each one can have its own state (pending, running, ready, etc).
 - thread-safety : capacity of several computing entities (threads or processes) to resist against concurrency during overlapping executions.
-Race conditions can affect data shared between several threads within a single processes (variables, etc), or can affect several independant processes (which try to dit files or OS register for example)
+Race conditions can affect data shared between several threads within a single processe (variables, etc) or can affect several independant processes (which try to edit files or OS register for example).

 ### Part 1 : Exploit your program